Posted on Leave a comment

 -South Of Lane

-1990 1/2 Summit Street: disgraced former residence, an address that was quickly abolished as soon as we moved out.
+The building above was once split into 4 housing units, with apartments numbered 1/2 on the 2nd and 3rd floors.
+I know this because we moved into 1990 1/2 Summit Street in January 1997.
+And this disgraced former residence was quickly abolished as soon as we moved out.
 Dan Focht of Salthorse fame lived here right before us.
+This picture is from much more modern times, however.

 The Subway shop inside is even more of an institution and used to keep the latest hours on campus (3am Fridays and Saturdays, possibly Thursdays even), though I see they’ve now scaled back to a much more standard midnight.